 In this session, Mr. Wolfe will provide practical guidance regarding physician employment contracts, including key regulatory requirements, key provisions, and common compensation and common compensation models.

-In this session Mr. Wolfe will provide an overview of the Stark Law, including recent changes.
+In this session, Mr. Wolfe will provide an overview of the Stark Law and Anti-Kickback Statute, including their recent changes.